-This report summarises earthquake occurrence and ground deformation in Taranaki for the period 1 July 2016 to 30 June 2017.
+This report summarises earthquake occurrence and ground deformation in Taranaki for the period 1 July 2017 to 30 June 2018.
 It compares the location and rate of earthquake occurrence in the last year with recent historical activity and also examines the ground deformation data.
-These are assessed for volcanic significance.
+These are used in assessing the quiescent state of Taranaki volcano.